Complete complexes and spectral sequences: Complete complexes via blowups

 \item[(b)] Similarly, the projection $\PP C^{(|\rb|)}_{X,\rb}(V^\bullet)\to \PP C_{X,\rb}(V^\bullet)$ is birational and biregular over the open stratum $\PP C^\circ_{X,\rb}(V^\bullet)$.
 The subvarieties $\PP C^{(|\rb|)}_{X,\rb}(V^\bullet)\cap \PP C^{(|\rb|)}_{X,\rb'}(V^\bullet), 0< \rb' < \rb$, are smooth and form a divisor with normal crossings in $\PP C^{(|\rb|)}_{X,\rb}(V^\bullet)$.

 \end{enumerate} \end{thm}

 Our strategy for proving Theorems \ref{thm:blow} - \ref{thm:wonder2} consists in reducing the analysis of each blowup, by means of \'etale local charts, to the simplest case: the blowup of the zero section in the relative affine variety of complexes.
-We start by analyzing this simplest case.
+This strategy agrees with the general approach to conical stratifications of singular varieties, sketched in \S 3.3 of \cite{macpherson-procesi}.
+Our analysis also provides additional information that will be used in \S \ref{sec:CCSS} to identify $\k$-points of the blowup with spectral sequences.

 .2cm